-Trained at Stanford University as a Medieval European historian, Ken Wolf is the only member of the Pomona History department who actually specializes in pre-modern history.
-Since 2011 he has been jointly appointed to the Classics department and is the originator and coordinator of LAMS, the Claremont-wide "Late Antique-Medieval Studies" Program, founded in 2012.
+Trained at Stanford University as a Medieval European historian, Kenneth Baxter Wolf is jointly appointed to the Classics department.
+He is the originator and coordinator of the Late Antique-Medieval Studies (LAMS) Program, founded in 2012.

 Wolf began his scholarly work as a historian of early medieval Spain, with particular interests in the cultural construction of sanctity and early Christian views of Islam.
 Over the years the geographical scope of these two interests has expanded to encompass the Mediterranean basin as a whole.
-His signature course is "Medieval Mediterranean," a lecture-based class that simultaneously treats the history of the Latin, Greek, and Arabic components of the post-Roman world.
-He regularly offers two other surveys ("Saints and Society" and "Medieval Europe and the World Outside") as well as five seminars ("Holy Violence," "Heresy and Church," "Earliest Christian Views of Islam," "Martyrdom," and "Medieval Spain").
-These courses are not only essential for students specializing in the "Ancient and Medieval Mediterranean" subfield of the History major but they also serve the needs of students majoring in LAMS.
+His signature course is "Medieval Mediterranean," a lecture-based class that simultaneously treats the history of the Latin, Greek and Arabic components of the post-Roman world.
+He regularly offers two other surveys ("Saints and Society" and "Medieval Europe and the World Outside") as well as four seminars ("Monks of War," "Heresy and Church," "Earliest Christian Views of Islam," and "Medieval Spain").
+These courses are not only essential for students specializing in the Ancient and Medieval Mediterranean subfield of the history major but they also serve the needs of students majoring in LAMS.